<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Bio]]></category>

-<guid isPermaLink="false">http://trafficartspace.com/?p=95</guid>
+<guid isPermaLink="false">https://trafficartspace.com/?p=95</guid>

-<content:encoded><![CDATA[<p>DO YOUR HOLIDAY SHOPPING AT THE TRAFFIC ART SPACE, THE UPPER EAST SIDE’S NEWEST ADDITION TO ART, PHOTOGRAPHY AND MORE.</p>
+<content:encoded><![CDATA[<p>DO YOUR HOLIDAY SHOPPING AT THE TRAFFIC ART SPACE, THE UPPER EAST SIDE</p>

 ]]></content:encoded>